tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 Using these reserved epoch values a receiver knows what cipher state has been used to encrypt and integrity protect a message.
-Implementations that receive a records with an epoch value for which no corresponding cipher state can be determined SHOULD handle it in the same fashion as it handles records which cannot be deprotected.
+Implementations that receive a record with an epoch value for which no corresponding cipher state can be determined SHOULD handle it as a record which fails deprotection.

 Note that epoch values do not wrap.
 If a DTLS implementation would need to wrap the epoch value, it MUST terminate the connection.